pavankumard/Git-GitHub-Training/README.md

 # Git-GitHub-Training
 Git-GitHub-Training
-This is for tutorial purpose.
+This is for tutorial purpose..